- Chart

 Strengths

-- Diversified revenue streams (commercial banking, wealth management)
+- Diversified revenue streams across commercial banking, wealth management, and mortgage lending.

 Weaknesses

-- Smaller scale compared to national banking giants, limiting economies of scale
+- Smaller size compared to national and super-regional banks, potentially limiting scale economies.

-- Reliance on interest rate environment for net interest margin
+- Reliance on interest rate environments for net interest margin.

 Opportunities